Headed back to work soon? Or maybe you’re already back, and you’re struggling? Here are 7 ways to make pumping at work easier!

 Say that you pump three times during the work day, at 9am, 12pm, and 3pm, each for 20 minutes.
 Then you find out that your boss has scheduled you to attend a meeting at noon, and you can’t miss it.

 What do you do?
-Go to your meeting (and wear breast pads just in case – I had an unfortunate experience with this) but then you make sure that you get 20 minutes of pumping in somewhere else that day.
+Go to your meeting, but then you make sure that you get 20 minutes of pumping either before or after the meeting.
 As long as you get the same amount of minutes that you normally get, you should be okay.

-In short, do what you need to do to get your job done, but get your pumps in around it!
+In short, do what you need to do to get your job done, but get your pumping sessions in around it!

 Not sure how often you should pump at work?
 More on pumping at work schedules here.